CS-Cafe/BitTacToe/README.md

-# BitTacToe
+# Unreasonably Fast Tic Tac Toe

-A minimalist tic tac toe project.
+A fast tic tac toe project.
 An excuse to bit-twiddle!

 <p>
 The search is now precalculated at startup and stored in a 3*4096 byte table with a